cs1302uga/cs1302-tutorials/recursion.md

 1. If we look at `88, 42, 37`, we see that it does not correspond to the base case.
    Therefore, we must verify that it matches the recursive case.
    We see that it starts with a number and a comma.
-   However, in order to show that this is a `LIST`, we need to know if `42, 37` is a `LIST`.
+   However, to show that this is a `LIST`, we need to know if `42, 37` is a `LIST`.
    Don't jump ahead!
 We are limited to the rules given in our recursive definition.

-1. If we look at`42, 37`, we see that is also does not correspond to the base case.
+1. If we look at '42, 37`, we see that it also does not correspond to the base case.
    It is a number, `42`, followed by a comma followed by `37`.
-   In order to verify `42, 37` is a `LIST`, we need to verify that `37` is a `LIST`.
+   To verify `42, 37` is a `LIST`, we need to verify that `37` is a `LIST`.

-1. If we look at `37`, we see that is corresponds to our base!
+1. If we look at `37`, we see that it corresponds to our base!
    Therefore, fits the recursive definition of a `LIST`.

 1. Since `37` is a `LIST`, we can also say that `42, 37` is a `LIST`.